Nivku/Optibus_project/README.md

 # Optibus Fullstack Home Assignment - Vehicle Management App

-This project includes a backend API (Node.js, Express, TypeScript, Drizzle ORM with SQLite) and a frontend application (React, Vite).
+This project includes a backend Part (Node.js, Express, TypeScript, Drizzle ORM with SQLite) and a frontend application (React, Vite).
+I used Drizzle to make it easier to connect with the database.